dhutapratama/docs/dusk.md

 php artisan dusk:fails
 ```

-The `dusk` command accepts any argument that is normally accepted by the PHPUnit test runner, such as allowing you to only run the tests for a given [group](https://phpunit.readthedocs.io/en/9.5/annotations.html#group):
+The `dusk` command accepts any argument that is normally accepted by the GOUnit test runner, such as allowing you to only run the tests for a given [group](https://phpunit.readthedocs.io/en/9.5/annotations.html#group):

 ```shell
 php artisan dusk --group=foo